mongodb/mongo-python-driver/doc/installation.rst

 For Python 3.3 and 3.4 install Visual C++ 2010 Express.

-For Python 2.6 through 3.2 install Visual C++ 2008 Express SP1.
+For Python 2.6 and 2.7 install Visual C++ 2008 Express SP1.

 .. _install-no-c: